How to reduce H1B visa abuse

 The US has for long been a very desirable place to work precisely because it allowed the smartest people to move here using the H1B visas.
 The H1B visas are meant to allow companies to hire 'high skilled' people that are not readily available locally.
 Companies that ask the USCIS for permission to hire foreign workers on these visas are required to prove the following

 1. That the person being brought in is high skilled- usually proven by way of a degree in Computer Science

 2. That the company is having a hard time finding high skill developers locally- proven through jobs advertised but not filled

-It is quite silly to put both kinds of people in the same H1B lottery bucket.
+For many of the IT services companies the average salaries across 1000s of such workers is between $65K-$100K.
+If a person earning less than the average of that salary range is really 'highly skilled' is debatable.
+Should the US give the highly sought after H1B visa to a brilliant engineer who's been working on cutting edge technologies in their home country and can earn a $150K/year salary from a US company vs. a Software Support Analyst brought to debug applications and replace a local support analyst through an IT services company on a $75K/year salary.
+It is fundamentally wrong and quite silly to put these 2 categories of people in the same H1B lottery.
 With a 50% chance of either one getting the H1B visa through the lottery, the US is rolling the dice on letting an employer like Disney save $20K/year in maintenance costs vs. bringing in someone with the potential to build the next Google and create thousands of jobs.